Capitalists for Capitalism

 This was a revolutionary system compared to the systems that came before it, such as:

-• Feudalism: A historical economic system where wealth and power were concentrated in the hands of landowners, and peasants worked the land in exchange for protection and subsistence.
+Feudalism: A historical economic system where wealth and power were concentrated in the hands of landowners, and where peasants worked the land in exchange for protection and subsistence.

 And it is in contrast to other economic systems developed after the advent of capitalism, such as:

-• Communism: An economic system based upon classless society where all property and resources are communally owned, the production and distribution of goods and services are based on communal decisionmaking.
+Communism: An economic system based upon classless society where all property and resources are communally owned, and the production and distribution of goods and services are based on communal decision-making.

-• Fascism: An economic system where the property continues to be privately owned, but the use of that property is directed by the state towards national ends.
+Fascism: An economic system where private ownership exists, but the state directs the use of that property to serve national goals.

-Each system depends on certain principles that guide the way they operate.
+Each system is guided by different underlying principles.
 For example, mercantilism was based on the principle that real value lay in precious metals.
-Socialism and Communism are based on the principle that distribution of wealth and production should be based on need rather than ability.
-And Fascism is based on the principle that a national interest should guide economic decisionmaking.
+Socialism and Communism prioritized distribution of wealth and production based on need rather than ability.
+And Fascism is based on the principle that a national interest should guide economic decision-making.

 Capitalism too is based on certain underlying principles.
 At its core is a belief in the principle of Respect for Individual Agency.
 The concept of private property depends on the agency of each individual to own him or herself and extends to their actions and that which they produce.
 Similarly, when engaging in trade with others, their agency means they have the freedom to choose what trades to engage in or not engage in, engaging in negotiations and agreements as individuals.
 To believe in private property is to believe in the respect that each person deserves for what they have created and only become entitled to what is theirs if they agree to trade it.